Some infinite-dimensional representations of certain Coxeter groups: Preliminaries

-By definition, a \emph{(undirected) graph} $G = (S,E)$ consists of a set $S$ of vertices and a set $E$ of edges, elements in $E$ being the form $\{s,t\} \subseteq S$ (unordered).
-For our purpose, we only consider graphs without loops and multiple edges, i.e. there is no edge of the form $\{s,s\}$, and each pair $\{s,t\}$ occur at most once in $E$.
+By definition, an \emph{(undirected) graph} $G = (S,E)$ consists of a set $S$ of vertices and a set $E$ of edges, and elements in $E$ are of the form $\{s,t\} \subseteq S$ (unordered).
+For our purpose, we only consider graphs without loops and multiple edges, i.e., there is no edge of the form $\{s,s\}$, and each edge $\{s,t\}$ occurs at most once in $E$.
 In a Coxeter graph, $m_{st}$ is regarded as a label on the edge rather than a multiplicity.
-Say $G$ is a \emph{finite graph} if $S$ is a finite set.
+We say $G$ is a \emph{finite graph} if $S$ is a finite set.